SAthamnah/VRBluiTouchInteraction/README.md

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/109b2f20-ffbe-488a-aca9-b54e941eb08d" />

 ___
-5. To Know the position we are touching at, we need to translate the 3d world location of the finger to a 2d position on the tablet screen. go back the main scene.
+5. To Know the position we are touching at, we need to translate the 3d world location of the finger to a 2d position on the tablet screen. go back to the main scene.
-Change the prespictive to front or left based on your tablets oriantaion, mesure the width and hight of the tablet by pressing close to one corner of the tablet the mouse middel button and dragging to the other corner of the tablet.
+Change the perspective to front or left based on your tablets’ orientation, measure the width and height of the tablet by pressing close to one corner of the tablet the mouse middle button and dragging to the other corner of the tablet.

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/ecd2f648-4d44-4cb1-a5d4-a7f8e7f1ee69" />
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/92c3dfec-2923-4548-9791-9a10886ed777" />

 ___
-6. Use the mesured numbers (Ex.
+6. Use the measured numbers (Ex.
 600,344) and the screen resolution (Ex.
 1920,1080) to translate the distance the finger will travel in 3d space to a relative 2d position on the tablets screen.
-   - First we get the World loaction of the center of the Other comp (the finger) and the World loaction of the center of the screen, then we find the defrance between them.
+   - First, we get the World location of the center of the Other comp (the finger) and the World location of the center of the screen, then we find the difference between them.
-   - Second we get the rotation of the tablet
+   - Second, we get the rotation of the tablet
-   - Then we translate the destance the finger travels on the X, Y, and Z axies to a 2D array.
+   - Then we translate the distance the finger travels on the X, Y, and Z axis to a 2D array.
 Write the Width in "the Map Range Clamped" function.
-Note that you have to devide the mesured length on 2 becouse the relative refrance is the center of the tablet. do the same for the Hight of tablet.
-The Lerp function is used with two cosine functions to adjust for any telt in the tablet.
+Note that you have to divide the measured length on 2 because the relative reference is the center of the tablet. do the same for the Hight of tablet.
+The Lerp function is used with two cosine functions to adjust for any tilt in the tablet.
-   - Finaly we send that 2D array to the Mouse triggers as input.
+   - Finaly, we send that 2D array to the Mouse triggers as input.

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/2fe2bebf-6649-4d48-a1cc-9567cc60cd53" />